ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 - **main branch** *(The release branch)*

-   - Merge of devel in to main.
+   - We merge from devel to main branch.
-   - This is dependent on the severity and impact of issues closed.
+   - main branch is dependent on the severity and impact of issues closed.
    - Routinely, a release alignment is every 8-12 weeks (sometimes much quicker).
-   - New benchmark version release.
-   - Once a new benchmark gets released by the provider, we aim to get to a new tagged release between 2-4 weeks.
+   - Once a new CIS_/STIG_ benchmark gets released, we aim to merge the new tagged release (2-4 weeks).
-   - This is also where the releases are sourced and linked with ansible-galaxy_ Roles.
+   - The major releases are sourced and linked to ansible-galaxy_ Roles.

 Demos
 ^^^^^